+Precision - Refers to the degree of mutual agreement among a series of individual measurements, values, or results.
+In this case, precision is analogous to standard deviation.
+Precision might also be used to refer to the ability of a device to produce, repeatedly and without adjustments, the same value or result, given the same input conditions and operating in the same environment.
+This use of precision makes it analogous to repeatability, reproducibility, or even stability.
+[3]

+Resolution - The degree to which a measurement can be determined.
+For example, if a tileme interval counter has a resolution of 10 ns, it can produce a reading of 3340 ns or 3350 ns, but not a reading of 3345 ns.
+This is because 10 ns is the smallest significant difference that the instrument can measure.
+Any finer measurement would require more resolution.
+The specification for an instrument usually lists the resolution of a single measurement, sometimes called the single shot resolution.
+It is often possible to improve upon the single shot resolution by averaging, but resolution can limit the uncertainty of a measurement.
+[3]

 Time – The designation of an instant on a selected time scale, used in the sense of time of day; or the interval between two events or the duration of an event, used in the sense of time interval.
 [3]

 Time correlation - the determination of the variance and time offset of two continuous timescales provided by two different clock-ensembles.
 This procedure may require the knowledge of clock parameters (stability, drift,...) and also propagation delay of the time transfer.
+Time correlation allows onboard events, telemetry, commanding activities to be scheduled or interpreted in relation to a common time scale.

 Time interval - The elapsed time between two events.
 In time and frequency metrology, time interval is usually measured in small fractions of a second, such as milliseconds, microseconds, or nanoseconds.
 [3]